Proxy adviser ISS sides against five Twenty-First Century Fox directors

-BOSTON (Reuters) - Proxy adviser Institutional Shareholder Services on Monday recommended investors vote against the re-election to the board of five Twenty-First Century Fox Inc (FOXA.O) directors, mainly citing concerns over a lack of action on executive pay.
+BOSTON (Reuters) - Proxy adviser Institutional Shareholder Services on Monday recommended investors vote against the re-election to the board of five Twenty-First Century Fox Inc directors, mainly citing concerns over a lack of action on executive pay.

 It recommended votes in support of the remaining eight director candidates at the company, including Executive Chairman Rupert Murdoch.